Mortlockese language

 Mortlockese (Kapsen Mwoshulók), also known as Mortlock or Nomoi, is a language that belongs to the Chuukic group of Micronesian languages in the Federated States of Micronesia spoken primarily in the Mortlock Islands (Nomoi or Lower Mortlock Islands and the Upper Mortlock Islands).
-It is nearly intelligible with Satawalese, with an 18 percent intelligibility and an 82 percent lexical similarity, and Puluwatese, with a 75 percent intelligibility and an 83 percent lexical similarity.
+It is only somewhat intelligible with Satawalese, with an 18 percent intelligibility and an 82 percent lexical similarity, and more intelligible with Puluwatese, with a 75 percent intelligibility and an 83 percent lexical similarity.
 The language today has become mutually intelligible with Chuukese, though marked with a distinct Mortlockese accent.
 Linguistic patterns show that Mortlockese is converging with Chuukese since Mortlockese now has an 80 to 85 percent lexical similarity.

 There are approximately five to seven thousand speakers of Mortlockese in the Mortlock Islands, Guam, Hawaii, and the United States.
 There are at least eleven different dialects that show some sort of correspondence to the Mortlock Island groups.

 Classification

 Mortlockese is an Austronesian language currently holding a 6b* language status, meaning that it is threatened with extinction.
 More specifically, a language is given the 6b language status when it is only used for in-person communication (i.e., not written language), with a decline in the number of speakers.
 In the nuclear Micronesian languages, Mortlockese Language falls under the Chuukic category.
 One factor contributing to the present endangerment of Mortlockese are natural disasters, such as the typhoon that struck the Mortlock Islands in 1907.
 Such natural disasters can kill many speakers of Mortlockese, and since the language is primarily transmitted orally, many outlets for passing on the culture and language to youth are removed.